Logo

 • TALENTS TO CONSIDER

-• Grenade Tinkerer & Twinned Blast for better grenades
+• Grenade Tinkerer, Twinned Blast, Demolition team for better grenades

-• Deadshot & Shock Trooper for lasgun ammo efficiency
+• Deadshot & Shock Trooper for crit chance and lasgun ammo efficiency

 • Only In Death Does Duty End... if you really want the auto-revive function (it's wasted if you're with good players!)